 Consumer Price Index – Because the RBA’s primary goal is controlling inflation, the CPI, which measures the overall change in the price of consumer goods and services, is closely watched by the bank.

 Balance of Trade – Australia has an extremely robust trade sector so currency traders and bank officials alike tend to watch changes in the country’s export and import levels.

 Gross Domestic Product – This measures how well Australia’s economy is doing.
 Positive readings indicate economic growth while negative readings mean economic contraction.

 Unemployment Rate – The unemployment rate tracks how many people in Australia’s labor force are out of work.
 The number of people employed, or rather, unemployed in this cause, has a high correlation with economic activity.
 A person without a job means he has less money available for spending.

 Economic and Interest Rate Outlook

-The AUD is greatly affected by macroeconomic factors such as monetary policy rhetoric, interest rates and domestic economic data.
+The AUD is greatly affected by macroeconomic factors such as monetary policy rhetoric, interest rates, and domestic economic data.

 For the better part of the last decade, China has been on a roll, posting some massive growth figures.
 In order to create finished goods, China sources a lot of its raw materials like coal and iron ore, from Australia.

 For China to buy raw materials from Australia, it must first need to exchange its local currency for the AUD.
-This means that increased demand for Chinese goods tend to prop up the AUD’s value.
+This means that increased demand for Chinese goods tends to prop up the AUD’s value.